Project: Mesaieed Workers Hospital

-PennBarry VCR and Dynamo fans will be used to provide air for the air handling units and general ventilation throughout the hospital.
-The large Dynamo D44 and VCR 542, 600, 660 and 730 fans are constructed at the company’s Lebanon, Indiana facility and will be shipped directly to the job site.
+Large industrial fans will be used to provide air for the air handling units and general ventilation throughout the hospital.

-“The VCR fans for this project are more than 3 meters (10 feet) tall and too large to ship as complete units,” said Assi.
-“They will be completed at the Lebanon plant, fully tested, then disassembled for shipping and reassembled on site.”
+“The large axial fans for this project are more than 3 meters (10 feet) tall and too large to ship as complete units,” said Assi.
+“They will be completed at the plant, fully tested, then disassembled for shipping and reassembled on site.”

 Several of the large fans will be equipped with a HEPA filtration system.
 High-Efficiency Particulate Arresting (HEPA) filters are used by many medical facilities to provide purified air to the building.
 HEPA filters are required to meet standards set up by the United States Department of Energy (DOE).
 To qualify as HEPA, the filters must remove 99.97 percent of particles that have a size of 0.3 microns.